The Public Relations BlogPR TrendsThe PR AgendaHouse Of Cards is Changing the Streaming Game

 A New Breed of TV Shows: Originals

-House of Cards is a Netflix original series.
+House of Cards is an original Netflix series.
 That means that Netflix has produced their television show.

 So, what?
 I knew that already!”

 Let’s think about what an original television show means.
 Putting together a television show is no small mountain to climb in this day and age.
 Did Netflix succeed?
-After watching the first episode of House of Cards, I’d say that the answer to that question is “yes.”
+After watching the first episode of House of Cards, I’d say the answer is “yes.”

 Yet.